albertovth/AI-assisted-memo-generation-for-secure-environments/README.md

 - Sponsor content by Cloudera, AMD & Dell.
 (2023, August 28).
 How a Hybrid Platform Can Help Enable Trusted Generative AI.
 Harvard Business Review.
 Available at: [Harvard Business Review - How a Hybrid Platform Can Help Enable Trusted Generative AI](https://hbr.org/2023/08/how-a-hybrid-platform-can-help-enable-trusted-generative-ai)

 Please note that these references are used for inspirational purposes, and to frame the context of the project within current discussions on AI and data privacy.
-The actual content and ideas within the project README are original works created for the Building AI course.
+The actual content and ideas within the project README are original, created for the Building AI course.